InsulatorGMan/ProgramIT/README.md

 ![logo](/img/ProgramIT.png ", a place to learn practical programming.")
-# A place to learn practical programming.
+# A place to learn practical programming, Fast ⚡
 ProgramIt is a free to use way to learn programming without taking college courses

 ## Branding